 - Submission of papers

-1. Authors submitting articles to the editorial office of Voprosy Jazykoznanija should follow the publication rules.
+1. Authors submitting articles to Voprosy Jazykoznanija should follow the publication rules.
 See Publication ethics.

 4. The author’s details should not appear in the document itself as well as its properties (as far as possible, the authors should not be identifiable from references and acknowledgements; the latter should be provided in a separate file).

 5. Manuscripts in Russian and English are accepted; the text should follow the norms and spelling conventions of the literary language and, if necessary, should be checked by a native speaker before submission.

 6. Any materials that have been previously published or sent to the editorial offices of other journals will not be accepted as well as materials that lie outside the scope of the relevant topics of the journal or do not satisfy the Basic rules of the text layout.